Architecture of Croatia: Interwar modernism and the "Zagreb school"

 Modern Croatian architecture appeared in Croatia with Viktor Kovačić, who was the first to speak against historicism and represented the idea that architecture must be individual and modern, but also practical and comfortable.
 His projects are marked with subtle purity of reduced elements of historicism, like in the monumental Palace of Burze in Zagreb, 1924.

 Drago Ibler published a manifest of the group "Earth" in which he wrote: "We should live in the spirit of our age and create accordingly; … The modern life is full of social ideas and questions considering everybody and an artist can’t stand outside that collective because art and life are one."
 Between 1925 and 1935, he established the so-called "Zagreb school of architecture" with fellow architects Drago Galić, Mladen Kauzlarić, Stjepan Planić and others.
 They often merge two opposite directions in the architecture of those days – functionalistic and organic.

 Stjepan Planić, also a member of group "Earth", with his numerous buildings made a makeover of Zagreb and earned a place in the Anthology of Modern Architecture.
 Every project of his is marked with some new idea: Villa in Kozarčeva street from 1931 is gradually accommodated to the hillside, "Tomislav Home" in Sljeme from 1935, made out of wood and stone, has a unique plane in the shape of letter Y, while circular villa on the Prekrižje, also from 1935, has radial inner walls.
 He fought for the architectural freedom to plan the buildings accordingly with climatic conditions, the sun, the wind and the sightings, and for the affirmation of new social and human ideas in habitat culture.

+Italian modernism

+Part of today's Croatian territory belonged to the Italian kingdom in the inter-war period after the Treaty of Rapallo (Istra, Rijeka, part of the Kvarner region and Zadar).
+Interesting examples of Italian Modernism built during this period have been preserved in the area.
+The most important buildings include the Post Office Building (Palača pošte) in Pula designed by Angiolo Mazzoni and built from 1932 to 1935, the former Bank of Italy Building (Palača Banke Italije) in Pula designed by Angiolo Mazzoni and built from 1937 to 1940, The Votive Church of St Romuald and All Saints in Rijeka built according to the project by Bruno Angheben (1934) and the works of Triestine architect Umberto Nordio: the former Hotel Zerauschek at 1 Široka Street in Zadar (1937-1938) and the Skyscraper (Neboder) in Rijeka (1939-1942).